rainhut2/RainhutApi-Docs/source/index.html.md

 headerStyle | defaultStyle | Style for header dateStyle | defaultStyle | Style for date maxFontSize | 50 | Max font size to increase
+cropImage | false | Will crop images to fit into layout if set to true.

 Styles